Elliott-Hood-OMSC/2DPlatformerDemo/Assets/README.md

 # 2D PLATFORMER DEMO
 A 2D Character Controller Template for Game 340

+'A character controller should cut as many corners as it needs to in order to execute a player's intention.' - Sun Tzu, the Art of War

 Inspired by [This Youtube Video](https://www.youtube.com/watch?v=yorTG9at90g), and a lack of good 2D Rigidbody controllers

 # KEY NOTES